redhat-openshift-ecosystem/operator-pipelines/docs/cluster-config.md

 ```

 If you want to deploy the metrics pipeline, add `--tags metrics` to the above command.
-To deploy the GChat Webhook, add `--tags gchat`.
+To deploy the Chat Webhook, add `--tags chat`.
 If you wish to deploy both, add
-`--tags metrics,gchat`.
+`--tags metrics,chat`.